wakaken/chat-gateway-chrome-extension/README.md

 ```sh
 yarn dev
 ```
-4. Open `chrome://extensions/`` in your Chrome browser and enable developer mode.
+4. Open `chrome://extensions/` in your Chrome browser and enable developer mode.
-5. Click "Load unpackaged" and select the folder for the built extension.
+5. Click `Load unpackaged` and select the folder for the built extension.
 The folder for the buld extension is `dist`.

 # How to use
 1. Open popup from Chrome and a small window will open.